The64thGamer/cheeseepedia/content/meta/site-news.md

 - **January 2nd-** New card version of article previews created and used for various parts of the site.
 Random articles optimized and increased to 10 per page.
 Entire site CSS reevaluated and tweaked.
 Fixed many showtape segment lists not having correct indentation.
 Added graphs and statistics on homepage.
 - **January 8th-** New robust searching feature is implemented to get away from the rigid tags and categories navigation, now with its own auto-tagging system based on article contents, linked articles, and page parameters.
 - **January 10th-** All Animatronic News articles are deleted and moved to the forums.
 The Monthly Topic is brought back, focusing on merchandise and products.
-Many pages are immediately updated, alongside the homepage having the article heirarchy removed, tags added to each page's bottom, and many articles which have a gallery but no thumbnail being fixed.
+Many pages are immediately updated.
+- **January 11th-** The homepage gets the article heirarchy removed, tags added to each page's bottom, and many articles which have a gallery but no thumbnail become fixed.
+Photos/Videos/etc now get the tags of their linked pages.

 ### Planned Upcoming Changes